scshasha/support-tickets-app/readme.md

 - Web: [http://localhost](http://localhost)
 - MailHog: [http://localhost:8025](http://localhost:8025)

 NB: Ports may change depending on your `docker-compose.yml` file configuration.
+If using Docker Toolbox you be required to replace [localhost]() with [192.168.99.100]() which is the default IP or any other assigned IP.
+Run `docker-machine ip` for your IP.

 ### Running on other local environments